How to Sew Webbing Loops

 8 x 15 x 1.5 = 180

 This means we have 180 lbs. of seam strength per inch of sewing.
 Next, take the MBS you need and divide by the seam strength.
 Let’s show this in an example.
 For test sample 319, we want 4,050 lbs. of breaking strength.
-So, 4,050 ÷ 180 = 22.5.
-We need to sew 22-1/2 inches of total stitching to achieve an MBS of 4,050.
+So, 4,050 ÷ 180 = 22.5, which means we need to sew 22-1/2 inches of total stitching to achieve an MBS of 4,050 lbs.
 You always have the option of sewing more than the required inches of stitching.
 Sometimes adding a safety factor is desirable, especially if your sewn loop will be used for safety equipment and will hold human weight.
 And as you’ll see in a later section, this safety factor is necessary in some cases.

 Now that we know how many inches of stitching we need, it’s time to pick a stitch pattern.
 Our research indicates that there are two general stitch patterns that have the most efficient and strongest results for use in load bearing applications.
 These are the diamond and “W” stitch patterns.
 In these patterns, the stitches cross both the warp and weft threads in the webbing, and the stitch lines trend in the direction that the webbing will experience stress, another benefit.
 In our test results, we found bar tacks to perform well also, but due to the additional stitching, this was to be expected.
 We also did one test with the box X stitch pattern to see how it fared against the others.
 All the stitch pattern results are shown in the downloadable chart shown in the next section.